chanzuckerberg/shasta-docs/docs/public_assemblies/T2T_CHM13_rel8_ONT_UL.md

 # De novo genome assembly of human cell line CHM13 nanopore ultra-long reads using Shasta

+# Citation

+**If you use any of the statics reported here or files associated with this release in your work, please cite:**

+Simmonds, Sara (2022), De novo genome assembly of human cell line CHM13 nanopore ultra-long reads using Shasta, Dryad, Dataset, [https://doi.org/10.5068/D1GQ3S](https://doi.org/10.5068/D1GQ3S)

 ## Motivation

 Advances in Oxford Nanopore Technologies (ONT) sequencing, base-calling, and new Shasta releases are outpacing the scientific publishing cycle.
 We aim to update users on the state-of-the-art using the latest and greatest ONT data assembled with Shasta.
 This release encompassed our latest assembly of CHM13, the AssemblySummary.html, and Assembly.gfa, along with an evaluation of the assembly.
 We assembled 120x ultra-long nanopore reads of CHM13 using Shasta 0.9.0 with the iterative assembly mode to produce a haploid de novo genome assembly.